ksyasuda/jimaku-dl/README.md

 # Jimaku Downloader

-A Python package to download japanese subtitles for anime from Jimaku.cc
+A Python package to automate download japanese subtitles for anime from [jimaku.cc](https://jimaku.cc/)

 ## Features